konverner/full-stack-template/deployment.md

 - Have a remote server ready and available.
 - Configure the DNS records of your domain to point to the IP of the server you just created.
-- Configure a wildcard subdomain for your domain, so that you can have multiple subdomains for different services, e.g. *.fastapi-project.example.com.
-This will be useful for accessing different components, like dashboard.fastapi-project.example.com, api.fastapi-project.example.com, traefik.fastapi-project.example.com, adminer.fastapi-project.example.com, etc. And also for staging, like dashboard.staging.fastapi-project.example.com, adminer.staging.fastapi-project.example.com, etc.
 - Install and configure Docker on the remote server (Docker Engine, not Docker Desktop).